slemouton/mantra2021/README.md

 # mantra2021

+0.51.4 - Darwin - 64 bit

 ## puredata version

-the starting point for this patch is the Miller Puckette pdrp version (cf.http://msp.ucsd.edu/pdrp/latest/doc/) 0.51.4 - Darwin - 64 bit
+the starting point for this patch is the Miller Puckette pdrp version (cf.http://msp.ucsd.edu/pdrp/latest/doc/)

 ## performances
-this patch has been publicly performed at these concerts (and maybe more ...)
+this patch has been publicly performed at the following concerts (and maybe more ...)

 - 15/04/2012 - Chapelle Mejan - Arles -(Jean Frederic Neuburger - Jean François Heisser)
 - 19/07/2012 - Abbaye aux Dames - festival de Saintes - Thomas Goepfer (JFN/JFH)